Get Started

 Check detail view

 Click on any check to open its detail view.
-This is where you review the full capture with all its context.
+This is where you review the full check with all its context.
 The detail view is split into several areas:

 Media player

-The top section displays the capture itself.
+The top section displays the check itself.
 Depending on the check type, this will be:

 • An annotated screenshot image for screenshot checks.